shivampathak86/playwright-typescript/playwright-typescript/SETUP-GUIDE.md

 ## Prerequisites

-Before setting up the ARI Automation Framework, ensure you have:
+Before setting up the Shivam Playwright-Typescript, ensure you have:

 - **Node.js**: Version 16 or higher
   - Download from: https://nodejs.org/